Financial Tips: 9 Things Every Smart Millennial Girl Should Know by 25

 Planning Taxes You are the earning member.
 You pay the Tax.
 Then why shouldn’t you plan your Taxes?
-It’s simple too - calculate your Taxable income; invest as much as possible in Tax-saving investments like SIP- Linked Savings Scheme (ELSS) and reduce your Tax liabilities.
+It’s simple too - calculate your Taxable income; invest as much as possible in Tax-saving investments like Equity- Linked Savings Scheme (ELSS) and reduce your Tax liabilities.
 Tip: Start planning Taxes right from the beginning of the year to avoid last-minute hasty decisions.

 Filing Income Tax Returns (ITRs) No one knows you better than yourself, right?
 Then, why expect another person to file your Income Tax Returns (ITRs)?
 Get the required documents from work and financial institutions, and fill the form fields online.
 The forms do the rest of the work.
 Tip: Verify the form online through your Aadhaar, Bank account or digital signature certificate.

 Pursuing your dreams Every week, you regularly oil your hair for growth.
 Similarly, every month, invest a little bit for your future success through a Systematic Investment Plan (SIP).
 This can be for retirement, buying a house, funding your child’s education, or even supporting your parents.
 Don’t rely on anybody else.
-Tip: Different Mutual Funds (MFs) help achieve different Goals.
+Tip: Different Mutual Funds (MFs) help achieve different goals.
 Invest accordingly.
 For a peaceful post-retirement life, save at least 10% of your monthly income.

-Knowing how to invest In today’s day and age, you cannot fulfil Goals without investing.
+Knowing how to invest In today’s day and age, you cannot fulfil goals without investing.
 So, don’t let the lack of knowledge stop you from investing.
 When in doubt, opt for a Mutual Fund and rely on the Fund Manager’s expertise to invest on your behalf.
 Tip: There are plenty of knowledge banks available online or offline today.
 Use it to improve knowledge.